What is an endpoint?

 - Remediation.
 The unfortunate reality is that there’s no such thing as 100 percent protection.
 As such, a good endpoint protection program should include remediation capabilities.
 Removing active malware is a given, but remediation should also include malware artifacts and troublesome persistence mechanisms that might allow a threat to come back after superficial remediation.

-Latest news on endpoint protection
+News on endpoint protection

 - 5 tips for building an effective security operations center (SOC)